 My last straw!

-I was taken off of work for a week, than I was put on light duty for a week.
+I was taken off of work for a week, then I was put on light duty for a week.
 As soon as I was done with light duty, I was put back to hard work.
 It made me question, if any of it was worth it.
 I could've died that day.
 I hadn't seen my kids in over a week.
 My supervisor didn't even ask if I was okay!
 All she worried about were those stupid packages, because God forbid they arrive a day late.

 About a week into working with no restrictions, I finished the route I was on, and came back to the office.
 A new supervisor was screaming at a CCA, to hurry up and get back out on the street.
 (I couldn't help but think, the way he was yelling at her, made her sound like a prostitute.)
 But than I remembered, oh yeah, we are nothing to them.
 We are machines.
 The next morning, without a back up plan I put in my two weeks.
 The supervisor that, didn't even ask if I was okay, asked me to please reconsider.
 The post master brought me into her office and said I was a great worker and she wished I wouldn't leave.
 She said she would welcome me back anytime with open arms.
 (I love that you don't know your appreciated, until you leave)

 My last day was bittersweet.
 I made a lot of friends.
 There are so many hard working people there that I adore.
 My one friend always begs me to come back and suffer with her.
 But I don't think I would ever go back.
 I had such high hopes for a place that doesn't appreciate their employees.
 Its been a year and since.
 My friends still works there and she is the only one left out of our group of CCAs that is still working there.